Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

 		~~~~~~~~~~~~~~~~~~~~~~~~
 BGII is required.
 ToB is optional but recommended.
 The Item Upgrade Mod
 will install correctly over (or without) the Ascension Mod.
 It should work
 fine with any WeiDU mod.
 See the webpage for details.
+This mod also works
+on Baldur's Gate Trilogy or the Enhanced Edition of Baldur's Gate II or
+Enhanced Edition Trilogy.

 Unzip the main ZIP file into your BGII main directory.
 This is normally:
         C:\Program Files\Black Isle\BGII - SoA\